 While your lawyer cannot release your settlement check until they resolve liens and bills associated with your case, it’s usually best to be patient so you don’t end up paying more than necessary.

 In rare instances, a defendant might pay through a structured settlement.
 Unlike a regular settlement that pays the settlement amount in full, a structured settlement is when a defendant pays the settlement amount over time.
 These types of settlements usually occur when the case involves a minor or if there was a catastrophic injury that requires extensive ongoing medical care.

 In structured settlements, the defendant or insurance company usually sets up an annuity for the victim, which pays out on a fixed schedule.
 If you and the defendant agree to a structured settlement, make sure to ask your lawyer about your settlement payout.
 Agreeing to a structured settlement without carefully reviewing the terms may add unexpected delays, risks, and financial complications.

-How to Speed Up the Delivery of Your Settlement Check
+How Can I Speed Up the Delivery of My Settlement Check?

 If you need your settlement check as soon as possible, there are a few ways to speed up the process.